rosiesuchoi/Ubaeby/README.md

-- 👋 Hi, I’m @Ubaeby, I am a 21 year old baby (secretly), transwomen who is simply trying to live her life. periodt.
+- 👋 Hi, I’m @Ubaeby, I am a 21 year old baby (secretly), who is simply trying to live her life. periodt.
 - 👀 I’m interested in learning new exciting things about computers such as a Software engineer side of things and solving puzzles.
         I love playing connect 4 and I plan on trying to learn Python and React, and possibly much more!
 - 🌱 I’m currently learning HTML, JS, CSS and some Java on the side ☕
-- 💞️ I’m looking to collaborate on anything Front-Web development that follows HTML, JS, and CC.
+- 💞️ I’m looking to collaborate on anything Front-Web development that follows HTML, JS, and CSS.
 - 📫 How to reach me?
 Let contact = ["Discord?
 Ubaeby#1789", "Email? christianchoi45@gmail.com"]

 <!---